 - Heart failure

 When a person consumes alcohol in such ways that constitute alcohol abuse, they may or may not develop an addiction.
 Alcohol in the human body acts on the nervous system and brain to trigger certain activities and block others.
 With continued alcohol abuse, the brain and nervous system begin to rewire themselves to only perform those specific actions when instructed to do so by alcohol in the bloodstream.
 When the body adjusts in this way, a chemical dependence (physical addiction) has formed.

-Alcohol rehab helps to break both the physical and mental addiction a person has formed to alcohol.
-First, through medical detox, rehab helps an addict stop using alcohol and get their body readjusted to functioning without chemical signals from alcohol to operate.
-This is usually done gradually in medical detoxification, using precisely administered prescription drugs to ease withdrawals and to not shock the body.
+Alcohol rehab centers work to break both the physical and mental addiction a person has formed to alcohol.
+First, through medical detox, rehab centers help addicts stop using alcohol and get their bodies readjusted to functioning without chemical signals from alcohol to operate.
+This is usually done gradually in medical detoxification, using precisely administered prescription drugs to ease withdrawals and avoid shocks to the body.